 Much like Cornwall, Devon, Dorset, and Somerset, the Isle of Wight benefits from beautiful stretches of unspoilt coastline and well-maintained coastal paths.
 With an Area of Outstanding Natural beauty to the west of the isle and plenty of forests further inland, there’s a huge scope for places to explore.
 The white cliffs are particularly prominent around the Needles and Freshwater bay, making for some fantastic photographs.
 Check the weather on our live webcams at Ryde and Freshwater before you set off!

 Delving into island heritage

 The Isle of Wight has a colourful heritage.
 Between beautifully preserved Roman villas in Brading and Newport and gorgeous Victorian landmarks, there’s plenty of history to discover on the island.
-Osborne House, the summer home of Queen Victoria, have Victorian fun and games to try from 20th to 24th February.
+Osborne House, the summer home of Queen Victoria, have Victorian fun and games for you to try this half term.

 Searching for red squirrels